PersiaML/tutorials/src/customization/index.md

 ### k8s launcher

-The Persia Operator is a Kubernetes [custom resource definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+The PERSIA Operator is a Kubernetes [custom resource definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
 You can define your distributed persia task by an operator file.

 Here is an example for an operator file